kevinveenbirkenbach/cymais/roles/docker-openproject/README.md

 - Pulling the OpenProject Docker repository.
 - Warning if the repository is not reachable.
 - Copying the `.env` file from a template.

-## Templates

-`env.j2` in `templates/` folder is a Jinja2 template for the `.env` file, setting up environment variables for the OpenProject container.

-## Dependencies

-This role depends on `nginx-docker-reverse-proxy`, as defined in `meta/main.yml`.

 ## Usage